Documentation

 metadata: { pr_url: "github.com/.../42", files_changed: 3 })

 Multiple research agents explore different aspects of a topic, leave findings on a blackboard channel.
 A synthesizer agent periodically reads the blackboard and creates summaries.
-Agents use stigmergy signals to avoid duplicating work.
+You observe the whole process from the Web UI and intervene when needed.

 // Create a blackboard for shared findings